minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 func callCat() throws -> Cat // `CatError` I guess

 func callFamily() throws -> Family {
     let kids = try callKids()
     let spouse = try callSpouse()
     let cat = try callCat()
-	return Family(kids: kids, spouse: spouse, cat: cat)
+    return Family(kids: kids, spouse: spouse, cat: cat) }
-}
 ```

 As a user of `callFamily() throws` it gets a lot harder to understand, which errors can be thrown.
-Even if reading the functions implementation would be possible (which sometimes is not), than you are usally forced to read the whole implementation, collecting all uses of `try` and investigating the whole error flow dependencies of the sub program.
+Even if reading the functions implementation would be possible (which sometimes is not), then you are usally forced to read the whole implementation, collecting all uses of `try` and investigating the whole error flow dependencies of the sub program.
 Which almost nobody does, and the people that try often produce mistakes, because complexity quickly outgrows.

 ### Inconsistent explicitness compared to `Result` or `Future`